blumm96/BachelorThesis_Pirotte_Vranken/readme.md

 ---

-  1. Maak an AABBtree of the object.
+  1. Make an AABBtree of the object.
     **object->createAABBCollisionDetector(double radius);**
     **//creates a box-hierarchy**
-    **//radius => if building a box around a vertex, this box will become a cube with the sides equal to the radius**
+    **//radius => if building a box around a vertex, this box will become a cube with the edges equal to the radius**

   2. Make a voxelizer for the object.
     **Voxelizer\* voxelizerObject = new Voxelizer();**
     **//Make a distance map between the voxels and the object which is represented in the box-hierarchy(AABBtree)**
     **//Build inner sphere trees out of this.**

   3. Set the object in the voxelizer.
     **cCollisionAABB\* colliderObject = dynamic_cast<cCollisionAABB\*>(object->getCollisionDetector());**
     **voxelizerObject->setObject(colliderObject);**